// Systems / Example / Systemic approach / Black box modelling / Complex systems modelling / Architecture & Design //

 Our third challenge will be to provide mathematical foundations for Systems Architecture, and to make links between Systems Architecture and the models of complex systems defined through the second challenge.

-You can also visit my homepage for more information on my research on Systems Architecture.
+homepage for more information on my research on Systems Architecture.